dayzhang/journal-graph/README.md

 - dataset: the code here contained here is used for graph/algorithm testing purposes
 - graph: here is where the code for our graph implementations and graph algorithms are located
 - lib: this where simdjson, the third party library we used to parse jsons (https://github.com/simdjson/simdjson), is located
-- parsing: this is where the full code for parse the input data (this is specific to the DBLP v12 dataset)
+- parsing: this is where the full code for parse the input data (this is specifically geared towards the DBLP v12 dataset)
 - src: this is where the code for what the user runs is found
 - storage: the code for our data storage is located here (as well as some previous iterations of the current, v2 BTree database)